miguel811/barebones_setup/README.md

   <h3 align="center">Barebones</h3>

   <p align="center">
-    A start guide for this project structure
+    A start guide to get coding a simple project with docker, laravel, vue and some other tools.
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/miguel811/barebones_setup"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/othneildrew/Best-README-Template">View Demo</a>
+    <a href="https://github.com/miguel811/barebones_setup/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
-    ·
-    <a href="https://github.com/othneildrew/Best-README-Template/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
+    <a href="https://github.com/miguel811/barebones_setup/issues/new?labels=enhancement&template=feature-request---.md">Request Feature</a>
   </p>
 </div>